Adanse: Kokobiante

+Government

+The sacred sword Afenakwa was used to unite the Adanse and served as the central symbol of political authority.
+The sword was first associated with Awurade Basa of Adansemanso, then passed to successors in Bretuo and Asenee lineages at Ayaase and Dompoase.
+According to local traditions, whoever held the sword lead Adanse in times of war but in peacetime the leader was not given special privileges.
+The Adansehene ruled with the advice of divisional chiefs and elders, while defined offices carried specific responsibilities: the Akokyerehene served as chief soul washer (Akradwarefohene), the Ayaasehene as chief executioner, the Akrofuomhene as treasurer, the Edubiasehene as spokesman, and the Dompoasehene as Gyaasehene or steward.

 Society

-Centralization and the afenakwa

-Unity within the Adanse was embodied in the sacred sword Afenakwa, which served as the central symbol of political authority.
-The sword was first associated with Awurade Basa of Adansemanso, then passed to successors in Bretuo and Asenee lineages at Ayaase and Dompoase.
-Although it was generally accepted that whoever had custody of the sword should lead Adanse in times of war, in peacetime the leader was not accorded special privileges.
-Because succession was matrilineal, custody of the sword shifted between lineages until Bonsra Afriyie of the Ekona clan secured it permanently at Fomena, making the town the political capital.

-Architecture and settlement forms

-Oral traditions identify Adansi as the first Akan group to develop durable architecture in mud and clay, which later Akan states adopted.
-Archaeology at Adansemanso shows planned rectangular compounds and long-term occupation.
-Palatial compounds enshrined sacred items such as the Afenakwa sword, royal stools, and regalia as symbols of legitimacy.
-Traditions credit rulers like Asare Nyansa with formal town-building and the establishment of councils (Abagua).

-Political organisation and offices
+Social organization

-In the fifteenth and sixteenth centuries, mmusuatow (abusua companies) emerged in Adanse as corporate bodies that managed obligations of credit, labor, and ritual among town-dwelling elites.
-Kea interprets them as instruments for incorporating dependents into urban households and for coordinating extraction and redistribution within the confederation.
+According to Ray Kea, in the fifteenth and sixteenth centuries, mmusuatow (abusua companies) emerged in Adanse as corporate bodies that managed obligations of credit, labor, and rituals among elites.
+Kea interprets them as instruments for incorporating dependents into urban households and for coordinating extraction and redistribution throughout the state.
+Adanse and states maintained administrative hierarchies in which major towns that controlled smaller subordinate ones.

-Adanse and other inland states maintained formal administrative hierarchies in which major towns exercised authority over subordinate ones.
-Governance was organised as a confederation of towns bound by shared traditions and ritual authority.
-The Adansehene presided with the advice of divisional chiefs and elders, while defined offices carried specific responsibilities: the Akokyerehene served as chief soul washer (Akradwarefohene), the Ayaasehene as chief executioner, the Akrofuomhene as treasurer, the Edubiasehene as spokesman, and the Dompoasehene as Gyaasehene or steward.

-Religion and ritual cohesion
+Religion

-Adanse unity rested more on shared rituals than on centralized bureaucracy.
-The tutelary deity Bona, worshipped at Patakoro, served as the main spiritual focus of the state.
+Adanse authority was based on shared ritual practices to its principle oracle rather than on military power.
+Thei tutelary deity Bona, was worshipped at Patakoro and served as the main spiritual focus of the state.
 The Bona priesthood and the Bonahene led annual ceremonies, including a yam festival in late August or early September and a year-end dance.
-At these events, sacred water (Bonasuo) from the Bona cave was distributed to purify the stools of chiefs and the wider community.

-Each town also kept a Bonsamboɔ stone for sacrifices, linking local rituals to the broader Bona cult.
-The shrine at Patakoro reinforced political legitimacy, as leaders turned to its oracles during disputes or crises.
+At the events, sacred water (Bonasuo) from the Bona cave was used to purify the stools of chiefs and the community.
+Each town also kept a Bonsamboɔ stone for sacrifices and other rituals to the Bona cult.
+The shrine at Patakoro strengthen political legitimacy, with leaders turning to its oracles during disputes or crises.
 Alongside the Afenakwa sword, the Bona cult provided a second source of cohesion, one sacred and one political.

-Even after Adanse’s political decline, these rituals continued.
+Architecture

+Local traditions identify Adanse as the first Akan group to develop durable architecture in mud and clay, which later Akan states adopted.
+Archaeology at Adansemanso showed planned rectangular compounds and long-term occupation.
+Palace compounds contained sacred items like the Afenakwa sword, royal stools, and forms of regalia.